 The macroeconomic debate on divorce often focuses on the wife’s relative income (Becker, 1981; Oppenheimer, 1997).
 When women become economically independent, they can separate from their husbands.
 Moreover, the more a woman earns, the higher the odds of divorce are (Becker, Landes and Michael, 1977).
 The first explanation for this phenomenon posits that when both husband and wife participate in the labor market, the wife’s specialized focus on the household decreases, which triggers a decrease in the husband’s focus on the workforce.
 As a result, the gains from the marriage also decrease.
 Even working women may lose because of her invisible work at home.
 Moreover, a husband loses because when his wife does not participate in the labor force, he can invest in his career and increase his economic gains.
 This means that the household also experiences an increase in economic gains (עולה התועלת של משק הבית).
-Thus, we can also expect that divorce is also related to women’s losses in the labor market and employment penalties.
+Thus, we can also expect that divorce is also related to women’s losses in the labor market and forcing her to pay employment penalties.

 The second explanation for why divorce rates increase along with the wife’s income focuses on the opportunities that are available to women depending on their financial status.
 When a woman participates in the labor market and is financially independent, she has the ability to divorce, especially when she is not satisfied with her marriage.
 A woman who is not financially independent will find it much harder to leave her husband, as she stands to lose much more than a woman with an independent income.
 The husband’s income is an important factor in a woman’s calculations.
 If it is higher than her own, her motivation to divorce is lower; if it is lower than her own, the opposite is true.
 Thus, the opportunity for a woman to request a divorce is tied to her income relative to that of her husband (Kalmijn, Loeve and Manting, 2007).
 In short, employed women will face losses if they decide to divorce and pay employment penalties.